msantos/alcove/README.md

         Writes a buffer to a file descriptor and returns the number of bytes written.

-The alcove module functions can be rewritten to use call/3,4,5, which allows setting timeouts, or, the async version, cast/3,4.
+The alcove module functions can be rewritten to use call/2,3,4,5, which allows setting timeouts, or the async version, cast/3,4.

+    call(Drv, Call) -> any()
     call(Drv, Call, Argv) -> any()
     call(Drv, Pids, Call, Argv) -> any()
     call(Drv, Pids, Call, Argv, Timeout) -> any()